bendela6/chrome-script-injector-extension/README.md

 # Script Injector Chrome Extension

-A Chrome extension for injecting custom JavaScript into web pages with script management and URL pattern matching.
+A Chrome extension for injecting custom JavaScript into web pages with script management and **automatic URL pattern matching**.

 ## Features